 So from the many dishes of her own childhood in Saigon Diana My Tran has simplified technique while making use of the available foods in an American supermarket.
 The results are quickly prepared, flavorful renditions of Vietnamese classics that give the cook the sense of what Vietnamese cooking is all about.
 As Tran points out, part of what it’s all about is low-fat cooking with lots of vegetables–a veritable diet book.

-The Vietnamese Cookbook is an easy way in to this wonderful culinary world.
+The Vietnamese Cookbook is an easy way in to this wonderful culinary world at search engine optimization.
 Let your palate be your guide. –Schuyler Ingle